Written by: A O’Neill, Licensed Pest Control Technician

-Another reason is the level of travel during the summer, and in the holiday season in winter which greatly increases our chances of coming into contact with bed bugs.
+Another reason is the level of travel during the summer, and in the winter holiday season which greatly increases our chances of coming into contact with bed bugs.

-Pest control professionals are called out to treat infestations all throughout the year, but why if there seems to be a bed bug season?
+Pest control professionals are called out to treat bed bug infestations all year round.

 Do Bed Bugs Bite All Year Round?